RobertoJoseph/RobertoJoseph/README.md

 ## I'm a  Senior Student at German University in Cairo in Computer Science and Engineering

-- 🌱 I'm currently learning BACKEND in-depth, DEVOPS.
+- 🌱 Software Engineer at Baraka (YC S21)

 ### Connect with me: